zitadel/zitadel/SECURITY.md

 ## Reporting a vulnerability

-To file an incident, please disclose it by e-mail to security@zitadel.ch including the  details of the vulnerability.
+To file an incident, please disclose it by e-mail to security@zitadel.com including the  details of the vulnerability.

 At the moment GPG encryption is no yet supported, however you may sign your message at will.